 - 1 teaspoon vanilla extract

 - 2 cups white sugar

 - 2 cups old-fashioned rolled oats

 - 2 cups total of any of the following:

-- Dried berries of any sort such as cranberries, blueberries, or cherries
+- Dried fruit such as cranberries, blueberries, cherries, raisins

 - Chocolate or peanut butter M&Ms, any kind of baking chip such as peanut butter or white chocolate, toffee bits

 - Chopped nuts of any sort- cashews, peanuts, walnuts, almonds and pumpkin seeds are all great

 Line baking sheets with parchment paper.
 Preheat oven to 350°F.